harshit-saraswat/100-days-of-code/r1-log.md

 Continued working on html-personal-cv and finished it.
 Now Started to work on CSS-personal-cv project.
 Will aim to make a simplistic yet styled website.

 ### R1D3
+Continued working on css-personal-cv and finished the styling as per the course.
+Now will add new pages for each skill-set to show my work.
+The styling process seemed to be more interesting than I thought it to be.

+### R1D4